 The stars come in many colors but are most commonly white or clear.
 When decorating this cookie I divided the points of the star into segments to give the cookie some dimension and added white sanding sugar.

 Royal Icing for outlining and flooding tinted with AmeriColor Super White

 Disposable piping bags & couplers

 Wilton Decorating Tip #2

-Pipe lines with #2 tip in green and peach flood icing.
+Pipe straight lines from each point with #2 tip in white icing.